debjitl45/day4/README.md

 Q14.
-What is the Spring Boot Actuator?
+What is the Spring Boot Actuator?<br>
 The actuator provides production-ready features for Spring Boot application.
 It will help us check and manage our application in the production environment.
 We need none code to get these features since they are available once the actuator dependency is in the class-path.
 The actuator provides features like auditing, health, metrics, environment information, thread dump etc. using HTTP endpoints.
 Read Spring Boot Actuator for more detail.

 Q15.
-How can we create a custom endpoint in Spring Boot Actuator?
+How can we create a custom endpoint in Spring Boot Actuator?<br>
 To create a custom endpoint using Spring Boot 1.x, we should expose the instance of the custom endpoint class as a bean.
 We need to implement Endpoint<T> interface.

 @Component